 Facility Inspections

-The primary reason this facility received a decent overall grade is its excellent inspections in recent years.
-We awarded it one of our better scores in that category, with an A. This is a much better score than the facility's overall grade, which was decent but certainly not elite.
-Arguably the most important factor we look at in computing our inspection ratings is deficiencies.
+On top of receiving a strong overall grade, this place also earned first-rate inspections in recent years.
+We awarded it one of our better grades in this area, with an A. Arguably the most important factor we consider in determining our inspection scores is deficiencies.
 Deficiencies can be found on a facility's inspection reports.
-Facilities with higher scores in this category typically dodged the most severe deficiencies involving patient abuse or death.
-Fortunately, although this place had some minor dings on its inspection report, it had no severe deficiencies.
-Severe deficiencies are labeled as categories G through L. This tells you CMS did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
-We should note that deficiency-free inspections are uncommon in the industry.
+Places with better grades in this category most likely dodged the most severe deficiencies involving things like patient abuse.
+Fortunately, although this facility had some minor dings on its report, it had zero severe deficiencies.
+Severe deficiencies are ones labeled as categories G, H, I, J, K and L. This tells you that the government inspectors did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+We should note that deficiency-free inspections are rare in this industry.

 Short-term Care Quality